 The Uniform Patrol division is the first line of service to the citizens of Early County.
-It is staffed by 12 patrol deputies and supervised by Patrol Commander Major Sandra Martin.
-Patrol deputies with marked vehicles provide awareness of twenty-four hour protection with an emphasis towards Community Oriented Policing.
+It is staffed by 12 patrol deputies and supervised by Major Sandra Martin.
+Patrol deputies with marked vehicles provide awareness of twenty-four hours protection with an emphasis towards Community Oriented Policing.

 The protection of our county and its citizens are our top priority.
 Patrol division conducts traffic stops and write citations for traffic violations.
 We also assist in all emergency calls.
 These men and women in uniform represent professional law enforcement that is here to help the community.
 Early County Sheriff's Office Uniform Patrol Division respond rapidly in serving the citizens of Early County.
 We strive to do this in a respectful manner.

 The Criminal Investigations Division (CID) is responsible for follow up investigations into crimes referred from the Uniform Patrol Division or those reported directly to CID, occurring within the jurisdiction of Early County.
 This includes all types of cases such as property crimes, drug investigations, and crimes against persons.
 Criminal Investigators gather information to verify that a crime has been committed; obtain evidence to identify and arrest those who violate the law, and coordinate with the Prosecuting Attorney throughout the criminal prosecution of the offender.